Applied AI

 • Model registry with versioning, provenance metadata, and automated evaluation dashboards.
 Include drift detection alerts and performance baselines for each model and agent.

 • Continuous training pipelines that refresh models with new data, validated against hold-out sets and business rules.
-Establish retraining triggers tied to data drift or performance degradation thresholds.
+Establish retraining triggers tied to drift or performance degradation.

-Operational excellence is critical for trust in agentic decisions.
+Operational excellence is essential for trust in agentic decisions.
 Invest in visibility, testing, and resilience:

 • End-to-end tracing and correlation IDs to connect data signals, model inferences, and agent actions back to business outcomes.